wal-g/wal-g/PostgreSQL.md

 * `WALG_DOWNLOAD_CONCURRENCY`

-To configure how many goroutines to use during backup-fetch  and wal-push, use `WALG_DOWNLOAD_CONCURRENCY`.
+To configure how many goroutines to use during backup-fetch and wal-fetch, use `WALG_DOWNLOAD_CONCURRENCY`.
 By default, WAL-G uses the minimum of the number of files to extract and 10.

 * `WALG_UPLOAD_CONCURRENCY`

 To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
-By default, WAL-G uses 10 streams.
+By default, WAL-G uses 16 streams.

 * `WALG_UPLOAD_DISK_CONCURRENCY`